Fowzi Badavi Nejad

-Fowzi Badavi Nejad (فوزي بدوي نجاد; فوزی بداوی نژاد) is an Arab Iranian, the only survivor of a six-person group of the Democratic Revolutionary Front for the Liberation of Arabistan (DRFLA) that seized the Iranian Embassy for six days in London in 1980.
-Two hostages were shot dead by the group and the siege was ended when the British Army's elite Special Air Service (SAS) killed the other terrorists.
+Fowzi Badavi Nejad (فوزي بدوي نجاد; فوزی بداوی نژاد) is an Iranian terrorist who was the only survivor of a six-person group of the Democratic Revolutionary Front for the Liberation of Arabistan (DRFLA) that seized the Iranian Embassy for six days in London in 1980.
+Two hostages were shot dead by the group, and the siege was ended when the British Army's elite Special Air Service (SAS) killed the other terrorists.
 Nejad was sentenced to life imprisonment nine months later.

 Biography

 He was born in the Iranian province of Khūzestān, home to most of Iran's Arab population which had suffered marginalisation and persecution under the regime of the Shah and subsequently that of the Islamic Republic of Iran.
 His father died when he was young.
 He became an Iranian Army soldier aged 18 for two years' national service before employment as a labourer in the city of Khorramshahr's docks.
-He witnessed the massacre of protesting Khūzestān Arabs on 30 May 1979, known locally as Black Wednesday, by the Iranian Revolutionary Guards.
+He witnessed the massacre of protesting Khūzestān Arabs on 30 May 1979 (known locally as "Black Wednesday") by the Iranian Revolutionary Guards.
 To avoid becoming part of the Arabs' round-up by the Revolutionary Guards, Nejad went to the Iraqi border and asked the police for asylum.
 As he was well-educated and bilingual in Arabic and Persian, he was taken to Basra, given a home and employed by Iraqi intelligence translating Iranian radio broadcasts.
 Said Hadi, Sheik of Shalamcheh introduced himself as the chief of the political movement of Ahwazi Arabs (the largest Arab community of Khūzestān).
 He told Nejad that he was now under a death-sentence in Iran and encouraged him to take part in an operation in London.